Tribe of Manasseh

+Symbols

+Their banner is a black flag with an embroidered unicorn.

-Biblical Chronicle
+Biblical narrative

-According to the biblical chronicle, the Tribe of Manasseh was a part of a loose confederation of Israelite tribes from after the conquest of the land by Joshua until the formation of the first Kingdom of Israel in c.
+According to the Tanakh, the Tribe of Manasseh was a part of a loose confederation of Israelite tribes from after the conquest of the land by Joshua until the formation of the first Kingdom of Israel in c.
 1050 BC.
 No central government existed, and in times of crisis the people were led by ad hoc leaders known as Judges (see Book of Judges).
 With the growth of the threat from Philistine incursions, the Israelite tribes decided to form a strong centralised monarchy to meet the challenge, and the Tribe of Manasseh joined the new kingdom with Saul as the first king.
 After the death of Saul, all the tribes other than Judah remained loyal to the House of Saul, but after the death of Ish-bosheth, Saul's son who succeeded him to the throne of Israel, the Tribe of Manasseh joined the other northern Israelite tribes in making Judah's king David the king of a re-united Kingdom of Israel.
 However, on the accession of David's grandson Rehoboam, in c.
 930 BC the northern tribes split from the House of David and from Saul's tribe Benjamin to reform Israel as the Northern Kingdom.
 Manasseh was a member of the Northern Kingdom until the kingdom was conquered by Assyria in c.
 723 BC and the population deported.

 From that time, the Tribe of Manasseh has been counted as one of the ten lost tribes of Israel.